The Role of Learning Support

 The role of the Learning Support Department is to support the school to meet the individual educational needs of our pupils

-To create a partnership between parents, mainstream and learning support staff, outside professionals and the pupil in order that success can be achieved
+- To create a partnership between parents, mainstream and learning support staff, outside professionals and the pupil to achieve success

-The Learning Support Department consists of a large classroom and office space located on the first floor of the main school building.
-It is equipped with computers connected to the school network and an interactive whiteboard.
+The Learning Support Department is equipped with computers connected to the school network and an interactive whiteboard.

 What special educational needs do we support?